AndreiMoraru123/LiDAR-Search/README.md

     return box;
 }
 ```
-using a customized data structure for
+using a customized data structure for the boxes

 ```cpp
 struct BoxQ